jranjan/labs-technology-bytes/micro-services/microservice-building-from-scratch.md

 > ### Hey, we used functonal decomposition to promote scaling implicitly.
 Did you notice that?

 #### Easy to use facade to simplifiy client interaction

 #### Support loadbalncing

 #### Support high perofrmant API using cache

 #### Support canary release ecosystem

+Canary release is a technique that is used to reduce the risk of introducing a new software version in production by gradually rolling out the change to a small subgroup of users, before rolling it out to the entire platform/infrastructure and making it available to everybody.
+As we have decomposed a system into fine-grained services, it is easy to implement canary release model as a failuer in one service is not likely to affect other parts of system till it abide by published intefaces.
+This release model has following advantages:

+1. Gradual rollout of services limits the potential system blast because of operational issues
+2. Gradual release of new functionality to users reduces risk of negative outcomes impacting a large percentage of your user base

+Typically canary releases are implemented via a proxy like Envoy or HAProxy, smart router, or configurable load balancer.
+The releases can be triggered and orchestrated by continuous integration/delivery pipeline tooling, such as Jenkins or Spinnaker, automated “DevOps” platform like Electric Cloud, or automate or feature management SaaS platforms like LaunchDarkly or Optimizely.

+See ![Canary release ]https://martinfowler.com/bliki/CanaryRelease.html to know more about it.

+> ### In simple words, we devised a maechanism which can effectively build scaleout applications with the ability for organization
+> ### to adopt a culture of decentralized decision-making so that we can move faster.

 # Deployment strategy

 # Release

+# Summary

+As we can see that the entire system is no more like a monolith application.
+It has been decomposed into fine grained microservices which has its own independent existence.
+Certainly, services are dependent on each other to realize overall functionality but they can grow in decenteralized environment indepdently till they abide by contracts published (not necessarily public) interfaces.
+This facilitates a great deal in realing following use cases:

+* A service can be comompletely owned by one team
+* A service can be developed using technology stack which suits the need of hour.
+* A service can have its independent development environment: repo, CI/CD pipeline, automated test cases.
+* A service can have its own release plan.
+* A service can be upgraded as a sub-part of overall eco-system.
+* A service can change its internal design and interaction with other services without affecting others unless and until it breaks the published interface.
+* A service can be scaled independently.
+* A service can be deployed in totally different environment if compared to rest.